The Saint (Simon Templar): Other recurring characters

+The Hirondel

+The Hirondel (sometimes misspelled as Hirondelle) is a fictional car driven by Simon Templar.
+The Hirondel is an opulent, eight-cylinder, cream and red vehicle costing £5,000 and is a recurring element in many of The Saint books.
+The Hirondel is also used by Storm (Captain Arden) in the non-Saint novel Daredevil.
+Daredevil also features inspector Teal.
+The Hirondel was featured in a 1972 issue of Automobile Quarterly (Vol. 10 No. 1).

 Publishing history

 The origins of the Saint can be found in early works by Charteris, some of which predated the first Saint novel, 1928's Meet the Tiger, or were written after it but before Charteris committed to writing a Saint series.
 Burl Barer reveals that an obscure early work, Daredevil, not only featured a heroic lead who shared "Saintly" traits (down to driving the same make of car) but also shared his adventures with Inspector Claud Eustace Teal—a character later a regular in Saint books.
 Barer writes that several early Saint stories were rewritten from non-Saint stories, including the novel She Was a Lady, which appeared in magazine form featuring a different lead character.

 Charteris utilized three formats for delivering his stories.
 Besides full-length novels, he wrote novellas for the most part published in magazines, notably developing the character in the pages of the British story-paper The Thriller under the tutelage of Monty Hayden, who was developing the ″Desperado″ character type for the magazine, and these were later collected in hardback books collecting two or three stories per volume.
 He also wrote short stories featuring the character, again mostly for magazines and later compiled into omnibus editions.
 In later years these short stories carried a common theme, such as the women Templar meets or exotic places he visits.
 With the exception of Meet the Tiger, chapter titles of Templar novels usually contain a descriptive phrase describing the events of the chapter; for example, Chapter Four of Knight Templar is titled "How Simon Templar dozed in the Green Park and discovered a new use for toothpaste".

 Although Charteris's novels and novellas had more conventional thriller plots than his confidence game short stories, both novels and stories are admired.
 As in the past, the appeal lies in the vitality of the character, a hero who can go into a brawl and come out with his hair combed and who, faced with death, lights a cigarette and taunts his enemy with the signature phrase "As the actress said to the bishop ..."